 “Ian you’re not saying very much”

-At that point I realised the artistic side of his brain had engaged and the look in his eyes revealed non artist was probably functioning at about 10%.
+At that point I realised the artistic side of his brain had engaged and the look in his eyes revealed that non-artist was probably functioning at about 10%.

 I got out of the car, it was freezing, got back in again.
 Looking around I spotted a Trading post selling souvenirs, and a scattering of other buildings.
 Apparently the area around Continental divide has been inhabited for 11,000 years.
 Navajo Indians settling in the mountains to the north and south.

 I checked Ian out, he was on about 15%, and his eyes had fixed on the Trading post.

 ‘Noooooooo !!! not another gift shop!’
 I said to myself.
 Don’t get me wrong I can really appreciate the beautiful hand-made crafts, jewellery and leather work, all at a reasonable price but I was recognizing a recurrent theme of on the road, stop, eat, gift shops.
 I secretly cast a spell on the barely conscious Ian …… Stay away from the gift shop …… Stay away from the gift shop.
 Spoken like the janitor zombie in Scooby Doo.